rvalitov/widgetkit-grid-stack-ex/README.md

 # Authors, Contributors and Acknowledgment
 * This widget is created by [Ramil Valitov](http://www.valitov.me).
 * The code is based on the original [Grid Stack widget](https://demo.yootheme.com/widgetkit/joomla/index.php/home/grid-stack) by [Yootheme](http://yootheme.com/).
 * Special thanks to Josh Gilson for financial support for development of the first release of this project.
 Purely thanks to his help this widget was created.
+* Thanks to Yanni Michail @yannismic for sharing his motivation and ideas with me.

 ## Disclaimer
 This project is NOT affiliated with, endorsed, or sponsored by the Yootheme.
 Widgetkit, its name, trademark, and other aspects of the app are trademarked and owned by their respective owners.